-“Unfortunately, it’s just not as easy as making the teeth look straighter,” says Dr. Stosich.
+“Unfortunately, it’s just not as easy as making the teeth look straighter,” says Dr. Spector.
 “While orthodontic treatment perfects the positions of your teeth, it also works to create a properly aligned and harmonious bite.
 Treating only one portion of your mouth with braces may actually create an even bigger problem.”

 So, are single-arch braces possible?

-For most people, this is not the most ideal treatment plan.
+For most people, ther is not the most ideal treatment plan.
 Single arch orthodontic treatment is more for cosmetic purposes than it is for correcting orthodontic issues.
 You cannot correct issues such as crossbites, overbites, or underbites by only correcting the top teeth.
-This type of treatment should only be reserved for patients who have very minor issues, such as crowding or spacing, and not bite problems.
+Ther type of treatment should only be reserved for patients who have very minor issues, such as crowding or spacing, and not bite problems.

 But, patients should be cautioned that correcting only their top teeth can lead to worsening bite problems, which can lead to even more issues in the future.